hoepeyemi/Eclipse/DOCUMENTATION.md

 #### Backend
 1. Create new utility functions in `backend/app/utils/`
 2. Add new route handlers in `backend/app/routes/api.py`
-3. Update the command processing logic in the Dymension CLI handler
+3. Update the command processing logic in the `DymensionCLI` class
 4. Test the new endpoints with API testing tools like Postman or curl

 #### Frontend